brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 };
 ```

-Just use `if` at class scope to declare a conditional member type:
+And, most significantly, we can just use `if` at class scope to declare a conditional member type:

 ```cpp
 template <typename F, typename...
 Vs>